altMITgcm/MITgcm/doc/contributing/contributing.rst

 What is GitHub then?
 GitHub is a website that has three major purposes: 1) Code Viewer: through your browser, you can view all source code and all changes to such over time; 2) “Pull Requests”: facilitates the process whereby code developers submit changes to the primary MITgcm maintainers; 3) the “Cloud”: GitHub functions as a cloud server to store different copies of the code.
 The utility of #1 is fairly obvious.
 For #2 and #3, without GitHub, one might envision making a big tarball of edited files and emailing the maintainers for inclusion in the main repository.
 Instead, GitHub effectively does something like this for you in a much more elegant way.
 Note unlike using (linux terminal command) git, GitHub commands are NOT typed in a terminal, but are typically invoked by hitting a button on the web interface, or clicking on a webpage link etc. To contribute edits to MITgcm, you need to obtain a github account.
 It’s free; do this first if you don’t have one already.

 Before you start working with git, make sure you identify yourself.
-Type:
+From your terminal, type:

 ::